baludoddi/primilyNew/src/pages/feature/index.md

 feature:
   featureBody:
     - description: >-
-        Quick Auto Attendant Call Menu is generated from your account information.
-And easy to setup Advanced Multi-Level Call Menus
+        Automated Auto Attendant to answer you calls 24X7.
+Supports single and multi-level Call Menus.
-      head: 'Auto Attendant Included '
+      head: Automated Auto Attendant
       icon: phonelink_setup
-    - description: Simple to create Call Menus using Text-to-Speech technology.
-      head: Text to Speech
-      icon: text_fields
     - description: Your mobile phone now has a Business and a Personal number
       head: One Phone 2 Numbers
       icon: pie_chart
     - description: >-
+        Call Menus are easily created using Text-to-Speech technology and your mobile phone.
+      head: Text to Speech
+      icon: text_fields
+    - description: >-
         See your callers' phone numbers before answering the call.
 Know if it is a business or a personal caller.
       head: Incoming Calls
       icon: person
+    - description: >-
-    - description: Place outgoing calls and text messages with your business caller id.
+        Place and receive outgoing calls and text messages with your business caller id.
+One phone with 2 numbers.
-      head: 'Outgoing Calls & Text Messages '
+      head: 'Outgoing / Incoming Calls & Text Messages '
       icon: perm-phone-msg
     - description: >-
-        Like incoming & outgoing calls and text messages receive voicemail as business or personal.
+        Like incoming and outgoing calls, receive and send text messages as business or personal.
-      head: Voicemail
+      head: Text Messages
       icon: voicemail
     - description: >-
         Your call greeting automatically lets callers know if your business if